-Susan Carol McCarthy is the award-winning author of three works of literary fiction, LAY THAT TRUMPET IN OUR HANDS, TRUE FIRES, and A PLACE WE KNEW WELL, plus the non-fiction BOOMERS 101: THE DEFINITIVE COLLECTION.
-Her work has been widely selected by libraries and universities for their One Book, One Community and Freshman Year Read programs, and incorporated into school curricula in 29 states and 6 countries.
-Although each of her novels was inspired by true historical events in her home state of Florida—a series of shocking race crimes, notoriously corrupt small-town politics, a week of military-imposed terror—McCarthy is best known for creating muscle-and-blood characters caught at the flashpoint when the larger political becomes intensely personal.
+Susan Carol McCarthy is the award-winning author of three acclaimed novels, LAY THAT TRUMPET IN OUR HANDS, TRUE FIRES, and A PLACE WE KNEW WELL, and two popular non-fiction books, BOOMERS 101: The Definitive Collection and BUILDING A BUSINESS WITH A BEAT, Leadership Lessons From Jazzercise.
+Her debut novel has been widely selected by libraries and universities for their One Book, One Community and Freshman Year Read programs, and incorporated into school curricula in 29 states and 6 countries.
+Although each of her novels was inspired by true historical events in her home state of Florida—a series of shocking race crimes, notoriously corrupt small-town politics, a week of military-imposed terror—McCarthy is best known for creating muscle-and-blood characters caught at the flashpoint between a larger political event and its intensely personal consequences.
 A Florida native, she lives and writes in Carlsbad, California.

 A graduate of University of South Florida (BA in English Literature), McCarthy wrote advertising for newly-opened Walt Disney World in Orlando.
 Later, after successful stints at McCann Erickson Advertising in Atlanta and J. Walter Thompson in San Francisco, McCarthy married a Californian and settled in San Diego as a full-time freelancer.